Comprehensive

 Our Unique

-Medical Aid Plan Benefits
+Medical Aid Plan Benefits Why we are

 This plan is ideally suited for individuals/families who require in-hospital cover for planned and emergency hospital admissions, as well as generous day-to-day benefits by means of a Self Managed Fund.